hyoungjo/lipstick-on-a-pig/README.md

 ### Data and Experiments

-To argue successful replication in contextualised environment, word pools used in the original paper are retained.
+To argue successful replication in contextualised environment, word pools used in the original paper are retained (initially from Word2Vec ([Bolukbasi et al., 2016](https://proceedings.neurips.cc/paper/2016/file/a486cd07e4ac3d270571622f4f316ec5-Paper.pdf)), GloVe ([Zhao et al., 2018](https://arxiv.org/pdf/1809.01496.pdf))).
 Then, templates from [May et al. (2019)](https://arxiv.org/pdf/1903.10561.pdf) were adopted to build the words into sentences.
 For a proper application, words other than nouns are filtered out, yielding 18,445 and 39,385 words respectively.

+> Bolukbasi et al., 2016.
+[Man is to Computer Programmer as Woman is to Homemaker?
+Debiasing Word Embeddings](https://arxiv.org/abs/1607.06520) (NeurIPS 2022)
+> Zhao et al., 2018.
+[Learning Gender-Neutral Word Embeddings](https://aclanthology.org/D18-1521) (EMNLP 2018)
 > May et al., (2019).
 [On Measuring Social Biases in Sentence Encoders](https://arxiv.org/abs/1903.10561) (NACCL 2019)

 Next, `first` + `last` technique (e.g. `babysitter => ‘baby’ + ‘##sit’ + ‘##ter’`) was used for pooling chosen from [Ács et al. (2021)](https://www.researchgate.net/publication/349520093_Subword_Pooling_Makes_a_Difference) and last four hidden layers of BERT were concated to best preserve contextual information ([Devlin et al., 2018](https://arxiv.org/pdf/1810.04805.pdf)).